brunovl/bbc-thumbnails/README.md

 ###### Prerequisites
 The only prerequisite for now is BeautifulSoup.
 It can be downloaded from this website: [Crummy BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)
 ###### First run
-The first run of the program must be done with **--config**, for instance:
+The first run of the program will start the configuration dialogue:
 ```
-python bbcthumb.py --config
+python bbcthumb.py
 Input the wanted default resolution: 1920x1080
 Input the wanted default destination: C:/Users/User/Desktop
 Do you want to skip episode name fetching (1 for yes, 0 for no): 0
 Saved config!
 Closing.
 ```
+Config can also be done using *--config*.
 ## Using the program
 ###### One episode thumbnail
 To download the thumbnail of one episode of a series (in other words one pid of an episode), do the following:
 ```
 python bbcthumb.py [pid]
 ```
 where **[pid]** is replaced with the pid of the wanted episode.
 The program will find the thumbnail link, adjust the resolution and download it to the default download directory.
-If everything is going as expected you should only see this warning:
->[WARNING] Folder creation error ([WinError 183] Cannot create a file when that file already exists: 'C:/Users/User/Desktop'), continuing program.
-This is a preventive solution for when downloading the whole series, more on that later (if anyone thinks of a better solution contact me, this is just a quick and dirty solution).
 ###### Multiple episode thumbnails
 Downloading thumbnails for multiple episodes is the same as it is for one, just add more pids.
 For instance:
 ```